CycloneDX/cdxgen/README.md

 - [1] - For multi-module application, the BoM file could include components that may not be included in the packaged war or ear file.
 - [2] - Use pip freeze to improve the accuracy for requirements.txt based parsing.

-### Automatic usage detection (Node.js)
+### Automatic usage detection

-There is a basic AST parser powered by babel-parser to detect packages that are imported and used in Node.js and TypeScript projects.
+For node.js projects, an AST parser powered by babel-parser is used to detect packages that are imported and used.
+Typical test directories would be ignored by default.
 Such imported packages would automatically have their `scope` property set to `required`.
 This attribute can be later used for various purposes.
 For example, [dep-scan](https://github.com/appthreat/dep-scan) use this attribute to prioritize vulnerabilities.

+For go, `go mod why` command is used to identify required packages.
+For php, composer lock file is used to distinguish required (packages) from optional (packages-dev).

 ## Usage